 Reliance on cheaper processed food can also impact those who rely on food banks, according to researchers in the UK who found some may suffer nutritional deficiency given that much of the donated food is processed rather than fresh.

-So what exactly is the State doing to stem the rise of food poverty?
+So what exactly is the State doing to stem the rise of food poverty, especially in light of the cost of living crisis?

 HELP US INVESTIGATE